sidharthramesh-TA/copilot/README.md

 # Exploring Github Copilot with DE examples

-Copilot is a Large Language Model (LLM) which is fine tuned by Github to provide Code examples and developer support.
+Copilot is an OpenAI Large Language Model (LLM) which is fine tuned by Github to provide Code examples and developer support.
 Its interesting because Github being the developer friendly website has software development data from developers worldwide and that was used to fintetune Microsoft's LLM to give Github Copilot the wisdom of global software development to make a sort of ChatGPT for developers.
 As the audience here must have invariably interacted with ChatGPT if not directly with Copilot, we are plunging straight into Copilot without delving on how LLMs work or finetuning of LLMs.

 # Installation